If you worked in any of these countries, you could be due a Tax Refund

 Taxes

 Three factors determine your liability for tax: Residency, ordinary residency and domicile status.
 Tax is charged as a percentage of your income so what you pay depends on your earnings.
 Up to a certain amount is taxed at the standard rate of 20%.
-Anything above this amount is chargeable at the higher rate of tax at 40% (2016).
+Anything above this amount is chargeable at the higher rate of tax at 40%.

-You are resident if:
+You are a resident if:

 • You stay 183 days or more in a tax year